Anwar-Khann/Play2Earncontract/README.md

-# PotGame Smart Contract Documentation
+# PotFighter Smart Contract Documentation

 ## Overview

-The PotGame smart contract is a decentralized application that facilitates a game where users can create and join pots by paying fees.
-The contract distributes rewards among participants and allows for blacklisting users.
-It is built on the Ethereum blockchain.
+The PotFighter smart contract is a decentralized application built on the Ethereum blockchain that enables users to create and join pots by paying participation fees.
+The contract manages the distribution of rewards among participants and includes features like user blacklisting and freezing pots.
+This documentation provides a comprehensive understanding of the contract's structure, functions, and usage.

-## Contract Details

-- **Contract Name:** PotGame
+- **Contract Name:** PotFighter
-- **SPDX-License-Identifier:** UNLICENSED
+- **SPDX-License-Identifier:** MIT
 - **Solidity Version:** 0.8.9

 ## Structures

 ### Participant

-- `struct participant`
+- **struct participant**
-  - `userAddress`: Address of the participant.
+  - `userAddress`: The Ethereum address of the participant.
-  - `gameStart`: Timestamp when the participant joined the game.
+  - `startedAt`: The timestamp when the participant joined the pot.
-  - `beingLastPlayer`: Timestamp when the participant became the last player.
+  - `endedAt`: The timestamp when the participant left the pot.
-  - `earnedReward`: Accumulated reward earned by the participant.
+  - `durationPlayed`: The total duration (in seconds) the participant played in the pot.
-  - `reward`: Reward per second earned by the participant.
+  - `reward`: The accumulated reward earned per 0.001 of the pot balance per second.
+  - `rewardCollected`: A flag to monitor whether the user has collected their reward.

 ### Pot

-- `struct Pot`
+- **struct Pot**
-  - `creator`: Address of the pot creator.
+  - `creator`: The Ethereum address of the pot creator.
-  - `potBalance`: Total balance of the pot.
+  - `potBalance`: The total balance of the pot.
-  - `participants`: Array of participants in the pot.
+  - `participants`: An array of participants in the pot.
+  - `claimingActive`: A flag to determine if reward claiming is active.
+  - `isEnded`: A flag indicating the status of the pot (running or ended).
+  - `participationFee`: The participation fee required to join the pot.
+  - `beginning`: The timestamp when the pot was created.
+  - `lifeTime`: The duration of the pot in seconds.

 ## Constructor

 ### `constructor()`

-- **Description:** Initializes the contract, setting the deployer as the owner of the contract.
+- **Description:** Initializes the contract and sets the contract deployer as the owner.

 ## Modifiers

 ### `modifier potFreezed(uint256 _potId)`

-- **Description:** Ensures that the specified pot is not frozen.
+- **Description:** Ensures that the specified pot is not frozen, allowing participation.

 ### `modifier userBlackListed()`

-- **Description:** Checks if the user is blacklisted.
+- **Description:** Checks if the user executing the function is not blacklisted.

 ## Functions

 ### `createPot()`

-- **Description:** Allows users to create a new pot by paying a fee.
+- **Description:** Allows users to create a new pot by paying a participation fee.
 - **Requires:**
   - User is not blacklisted.
-  - Sent value is equal to `potFee`.
+  - Sent value equals `potFee`.
 - **Effects:**
   - Creates a new pot.
   - Adds the sender as the pot creator and a participant.